 Smart Manufacturing - Digital sales

-Standardization helps manufacturers reduce costs.
-Manufacturers use written documents with instructions on how to perform all steps in a process or procedure to ensure uniformity in processes or performance.
-This step helps manufacturers achieve efficiency and maintain quality output.
-Having an SOP also helps manufacturers reduce friction and chances of miscommunication or non-compliance with regulations.
+Having an SOP also helps manufacturers reduce friction, miscommunication, or non-compliance with regulations.
 In the age of Industry 4.0, smart manufacturers use digital automation to maintain business-critical standards.
 Processes like sales benefit tremendously from this approach.
 Not only does the sales process get sped up, but the impact of a digital sales solution can also be felt from production through to after-sales.

 TCO - Total-Cost-of-Ownership

 All additional costs are shifted into operating expenses (OPEX), which can help relieve cash flow.
 Cloud-native software like a digital sales platform also comes with value-added features like robust security and scalability—providing manufacturers with more opportunities to lower costs.

 If a manufacturer takes too long to complete this cycle due to the inability to adapt to market conditions), their competitors might be able to corner the market with the first-mover's advantage.
 With a digital sales platform, manufacturers can streamline multiple steps in the TTM process—and accelerate it.